 01 Apr How to Optimize WordPress Database without Plugin

-Database is a key factor for speed of your WordPress websites.
-If you want to optimize your WordPress database without any plugin, this tutorial is going to help you for that.
-If you have any questions regarding this tutorial, please don’t hesitate to ask your questions through commenting this page.
+The database is a key factor for the speed of your WordPress websites.
+If you want to optimize your WordPress database without any plugin, this tutorial is going to help you with that.
+If you have any questions regarding this tutorial, please don’t hesitate to ask your questions through commenting on this page.
 We will be happy to help you.

 Optimize Your WordPress Database without Plugin

 You will need to log in to your cPanel first.
 You can also do a similar step with Plesk since all steps are going to be the same after you connect to the phpMyAdmin.

 Log in to phpMyAdmin from cPanel